9.4 Brow, Lash, and Facial Hair Services

 Exam Decision Rule

 Choose answers that respect the eye, the skin barrier, the product label, and state scope.
 If a service has a contraindication, modify, postpone, or decline.
 If a tool touches a client, treat it as contaminated.
-If a rule varies by jurisdiction, do not turn it into a national rule.
-Brow and lash questions often look cosmetic, but the board-exam skill is client safety.
+If a rule varies by jurisdiction, do not convert it into a national rule.
+Brow and lash items look cosmetic, but the tested skill is client safety and scope awareness.

 A client develops sudden eye burning during a lash-area service.
 What is the best response?